warmcat/libwebsockets/READMEs/README.content-security-policy.md

 served and everything else is denied.

-The CSP for warmcat.com and libwebsockets.org looks like this, I removed a handful of whitelisted image sources like travis status etc for clarity...
+The CSP for warmcat.com and libwebsockets.org looks like this, I removed a handful of approved image sources like travis status etc for clarity...

 ```